natashaquijano/final-project/README.md

 1. It is not very user friendly
 2. It is hard to navigate ex: no search bar
 3. It is very complicated to update your location
-4. It is dificult to find your upcoming events and purchases
+4. It is difficult to find your upcoming events and purchases
 5. It only ends up focusing on creative parties and night time events

 Demo of your project's core functionality.